INVESTIGATION: The Egg Industry’s Cruel Practice of Forced Molting

 - Workers who do not comply with safety and hygiene measures

 - Rusty and dirty cages in poor condition

 FORCED MOLTING: A fast for 7-14 days means more than just the loss of the hens’ feathers.
 The practice also causes bone demineralization, which aggravates leg injuries and diseases caused by living in cages.
-Dehydrated and the extreme stress of the fast leads to immunosuppression, which makes them Salmonella enteritidis, E Coli, and other latent diseases such as avian flu.
+Dehydration and the extreme stress of the fast leads to immunosuppression, which then causes Salmonella enteritidis, E Coli, and other latent diseases such as avian flu.
 Many suffer from dermatitis, and the feather loss aids in ammonia burns which occur from the hen’s unchanged litter.